 Paid off Last Christmas, Yet?

-If you’re still wrangling with Christmas Debt, the 2017 edition, you’re in good company.
+If you’re still wrangling with Christmas Debt, last year’s edition, you’re in good company.
 And twelve months of payments towards next Christmas may seem ridiculous.
 It feels logical to pay off the debt you have before you plan for the next celebration, right?

 Sorry, sugarplum, that’s not the best budgeting strategy.
 Even if you’re buried under six feet of financial snow (read: debt), you still need to plan for your true expenses!
 See YNAB’s Rule Two.